Aird Walker & Ralston celebrates 100 years in business

 “On completing my apprenticeship and then qualifying as an electrical design engineer, I went through the graduate programme with SELECT at Napier University,” he said.
 “This not only gave me management qualifications but the confidence, practical experience and ambition to further increase my knowledge of the business.
 I continued to develop and implement the company’s policies and management systems retaining BSI accreditation.

-“There are very few jobs that I’ve not tackled here – including even being the sales engineer
+“There are very few jobs that I’ve not tackled here – including even being the sales engineer for a while.”

 Gordon’s extensive experience means he’s seen some big changes in the industry down the years.
 One that concerns him is the significant increase in the amount of paperwork firms and individuals must now complete.
 He said: “It’s affected everyone and it’s been accompanied by the passing of risk and responsibility down the supply chain.”
 Despite the hurdles faced over the years, he believes Aird Walker & Ralston’s continued success is based on the firm’s ethos of training, behavioural culture and strong governance.